 Being diagnosed with a medical condition related to the military site’s contaminated water is also required.

-- Cancer: bladder, breast, esophageal, kidney, lung, and more
+- Cancer: bladder, breast, esophageal, kidney, leukemia, liver, lung, pancreatic, prostate, and more

 - Female infertility and miscarriages